maehler/Synergy/README.md

 ### Database

-Currently, to get a dump of the database, please contact me at niklas.mahler@nmbu.no.
-After you have the dump, load it into a database that you have created, e.g. `synergy_db`
+You can download a dump of the database here: http://synergy.plantgenie.org/data/synergy.sql.
+When you have the dump, load it into a database that you have created, e.g.
+`synergy_db`

 ```bash
 mysql -u user -p synergy_db < synergy_dump.sql